AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Automated checkout, or self-check out systems, can improve the customer experience.
 Shoppers would log into their online accounts, and enter the store.
 From there, through sensors that are embedded on the smart shelves and are able to transmit signals to user applications, each item that gets picked off the shelf would be added to the shoppers’ virtual cart — and vice versa.
 The shoppers can then just walk out of the store and pay their balance through their applications.

 Amazon, for instance, has been trying out this new phase of checkouts since 2018 in their Amazon Go shops.
-The benefit it has for the shops themselves is no longer would potential customers be deterred from going into the score by seeing long lines at the cashier, in addition to not having to employ an extra workforce.
+The benefit it has for the shops themselves is not that potential customers are deterred from going into the store by seeing long lines at the cashier, in addition to not having to employ an extra workforce.
 So it improves the customer experience and reduces headcount.

 Check our article on hyperautomation in retail for more examples.